creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-FedAMP_Personalization_in_cross_silo_Federated_learning.md

 * The authors propose a new federated personalization method,
 * The goal is to facilitate pairwise collaborations between institutions with similar data,
 * The method is based on an alternation between optimization of local losses and of a message passing regularizer,
-* The method can be applied to any supervised learning task (classification, segmentation, ...).
+* The method can be applied to any supervised learning task (classification, segmentation, etc.).

 # Method